puppetlabs/puppet-docs/source/learning/variables.markdown

       }
     }
     else {
-      TK insert example NTP configuration here
+      service { 'ntp':
+        name       => 'ntpd',
+        ensure     => running,
+        enable     => true,
+        hasrestart => true,
+        require => Package['ntp'],
       }
+    }
 {% endhighlight %}

-"If" statements are done with the standard `if` / `elsif` / `else` keywords. `if` and `elsif` take a condition, and all of the keywords take {a block of Puppet code}, which can have resource declarations, variable assignments, relationship declarations, collections, and more.
+The blocks of code for each condition can contain any Puppet code.

 #### What is False?

-The Puppet language's data types are kind of loose, and a lot of things tend to get represented internally as strings.
-The following values will be treated as false by an if statement:
+You'll notice I used a naked fact as the condition above.
+The Puppet language's data types are kind of loose, and a lot of things tend to get represented internally as strings, so it's worth mentioning that the following values will be treated as false by an if statement:

 * `undef`
 * `''` (the empty string)
 * `false`

+In particular, be aware that 0 is true.

 #### Conditions